Richard Ramirez: Incarceration and death

-While awaiting trial, Ramirez reportedly met actor Sean Penn.
-Penn, who was jailed for 33 days in 1987 for reckless driving and assault of an extra on Colors (1988), claimed to receive a letter from Ramirez as a fellow inmate, to which he wrote back telling Ramirez he had no sympathy and hoped he died in the gas chamber.
+While awaiting trial, Ramirez reportedly met actor Sean Penn, who had been jailed for 33 days in 1987 for reckless driving and punching an extra on the set of the film Colors.
+Penn said Ramirez had asked for his autograph through a deputy and later sent him a friendly note, to which he wrote back telling Ramirez he had no sympathy and hoped he died in the gas chamber.

 By the time of the trial, Ramirez had fans who were writing him letters and paying him visits.
 Beginning in 1985, Doreen Lioy wrote Ramirez nearly seventy-five letters during his incarceration.
-In 1988 he proposed to Lioy, and on October 3, 1996, they were married in California's San Quentin State Prison.
-For many years before Ramirez's death, Lioy stated that she would commit suicide when Ramirez was executed.
+In 1988, he proposed to Lioy, and on October 3, 1996, they were married in California's San Quentin State Prison.
+For many years before Ramirez's death, Lioy stated that she would commit suicide when Ramirez was executed, but did not do so.
 By the time of his death in 2013, Ramirez was engaged to a 23-year-old writer.

-Ramirez in 2007, this was also one of the last images of Richard Before his death.

 On August 7, 2006, Ramirez's first round of state appeals ended unsuccessfully when the California Supreme Court upheld his convictions and death sentence.
 On September 7, 2006, the California Supreme Court denied his request for a rehearing.
 Ramirez had additional appeals pending until the time of his death.
 Ramirez died of complications secondary to B-cell lymphoma at Marin General Hospital in Greenbrae, California, on June 7, 2013, at age 53.
-He had also been affected by "chronic substance abuse and chronic hepatitis C viral infection".
-His body was not claimed, so it was cremated.
+He had also been affected by "chronic substance abuse and chronic hepatitis C viral infection."